SE Asian nations say consensus reached on ending Myanmar crisis

 According to a statement from group chair Brunei, a consensus was reached on five points - ending violence, a constructive dialogue among all parties, a special ASEAN envoy to facilitate the dialogue, acceptance of aid and a visit by the envoy to Myanmar.
 There was no mention of releasing political prisoners in the statement.

-“He said he (Min Aung Hlaing) heard us, he would take the points in, which he considered helpful,” said Singapore Prime Minister Lee Hsien Loong, according to Channel NewsAsia television.
+“He said he (Min Aung Hlaing) heard us, he would take the point in, which he considered helpful,” Singapore Prime Minister Lee Hsien Loong told reporters.

 “He was not opposed to ASEAN playing a constructive role, or an ASEAN delegation visit, or humanitarian assistance.”

-But Lee added the process had a long way to go, “because there’s one thing to say you’ll cease violence and release political prisoners; it’s another thing to get it done”.
+But Lee added the process had a long way to go, “because it is one thing to say you will cease violence and release political prisoners, it is another thing to get it done”.

+It was not clear why Lee referred to the release of political prisoners when this was not in the consensus statement.

 There was no immediate comment from Min Aung Hlaing.

+A regular nighttime news bulletin on the military-run Myawaddy TV reported his attendance of the meeting and said Myanmar would closely cooperate with ASEAN on various issues, including “the political transition in Myanmar, and the process that will be implemented in the future”.

-“The release of political prisoners is a necessary requirement for the cessation of violence,” said Charles Santiago, head of the ASEAN Parliamentarians for Human Rights group.
+Charles Santiago, head of the ASEAN Parliamentarians for Human Rights group, called for the release of Myanmar’s political prisoners and a timeline for an end to violence.

-“ASEAN must now act swiftly and set a clear timeline for Min Aung Hlaing to deliver on ending the violence, or stand ready to hold him accountable.”
+“ASEAN must now act swiftly and set a clear timeline for Min Aung Hlaing to deliver on ending the violence, or stand ready to hold him accountable,” he said.

 ‘RESTORE DEMOCRACY’